newatoms/beta/_private/pitches/stby.md

 ### Method

 We can show a series of success cases in history that made a huge impact on the field.
+STBY can make suggestions.

 ### Outcome